- Tuition and fees

 New students (including transfers) are required to pay a non-refundable (enrollment) tuition deposit before registering for classes.

-All students are charged a $25 non-refundable registration fee each term they register for one or more courses.
+All students are charged a non-refundable registration fee each term they register for one or more courses.
 If a student drops all classes before the term begins, the student is still responsible for this fee.
 The fee will be reflected on the next billing statement.
 The exact amount of the fee is listed in the cost to attend UWL.

 Billing reminders are sent via email to the student’s campus email from the email address studentAR@uwlax.edu (around 5 p.m.).
 It is the responsibility of the student to check their campus email and make sure the bill is routed to the proper individual for making payment.
-Students are able to give parents/guests access to both their WINGS Student Center and their billing statements in CashNet by following the below steps.
+Students are able to give parents/guests access to their billing statements in CashNet by following the steps below.

-- The student logs into WINGS with his or her NetID username and password.
+- The student logs into WINGS with their NetID username and password.

-- Upon completion, parents/guests will be notified of their unique login information for WINGS.
+- Upon completion, parents/guests will be notified of their unique login information.
 Additional instructions on how to pay can be found on the Cashier's website under the "Payment Options" button.